Skip advert

 Advertisement - Article continues below

 But it got me thinking: how is this sustainable?
 And which of these ambitious companies will be here today, but gone tomorrow?
-I believe we’re at a tipping point – with the transition to electrification representing a step-change not seen in the history of the automobile – whereby people are arguably more perceptive to new things than ever before.
+I believe we’re at a tipping point – with the transition to electrification representing a step-change not seen in the history of the automobile – whereby people are arguably more accepting of new things than ever before.
 But why buy a Leapmotor over a Luxeed, or a Dongfeng instead of a Denza?
+These newcomer Chinese brands lack heritage, and the reassurance it brings to consumers, but they certainly aren’t without their strengths.

 It’s for this reason that European car makers, with their decades of experience building desirable, high quality and brilliantly engineered cars, need to play on their history and heritage and embrace the success of days gone by.